 We focus on building a trusting relationship between horse and person to help promote a better outlook on life and chance to forget your differences

-We offer a 6 week term time course based on 6 people.
-This may involve riding, but this is not esstential.
-The course consists of a weekly 2 1/2 hour session handling, watching and bonding with our horses to:
+We offer one to sessions that may involve riding, but this is not esstential.
+Sessions involve handling, watching and bonding with our horses to:

 • Learn new skils through play